Group Conduct Review Process

 Except as expressly indicated elsewhere herein, the decision of the hearing officer is final unless it can be demonstrated that one of the following has occurred:

 - There is relevant, new information that was not available at the time of the hearing and that reasonably could have altered the outcome of responsibility.

 - The Group Conduct Review Process, as outlined, was not followed.

-The group will receive a final written decision from the appeal officer, which will set forth the outcome of the appeal.
+The decision of the appellate officer will be final.
+The student group will receive a final written decision from the appeal officer, which will set forth the outcome of the appeal.